fauna/fauna-jvm/README.md

 [`eventsOn()`](https://docs.fauna.com/fauna/current/reference/fql-api/schema-entities/set/eventson/)
 to a [supported Set](https://docs.fauna.com/fauna/current/reference/cdc/#sets).

-To get paginated events, pass an event source or query that produces an event source to `feed()` or `poll()`.

-You can then iterate through each page of events.
-Alternatively, you can iterate through individual events instead of pages using `flatten()`.
+To get an event feed, you can use one of the following methods:

+* `feed()`: Synchronously fetches an event feed and returns a `FeedIterator` that you can use to iterate through the pages of events.

+* `asyncFeed()`: Asynchronously fetches an event feed and returns a `CompletableFuture<FeedIterator>` that you can use to iterate through the pages of events.

+* `poll()`: Asynchronously fetches a single page of events from the event feed and returns a `CompletableFuture<FeedPage>` that you can use to handle each page individually.

+You can use `flatten()` on a `FeedIterator` to iterate through events rather than pages.

 ```java
 import com.fauna.client.Fauna;